hamptonmoore/GetSquared3/docs/api.md

 ID 102 - update user data

-[id, x, y, xm, ym] - this repeats for all users
+[id, spawned, x, y, spawned, xm, ym] - this repeats for all users
-    ym is multiplied by 100
+    spawned is a boolean for whether it is active ym is multiplied by 100
     xm is multiplied by 100